 Keyword Targeted – “Test & Tag “

 When analysing the search term report, we found a keyword that generates a click for the keyword “Test & Tag Training Course”

 If you look at the above example, even though it’s a related keyword, the main business is test and tagging service, not the training courses.
 If you do not block these keywords you will get impressions and click for your campaigns, but you are driving unqualified traffic, wasting your money in AdWords.

 - Select your date settings for last week or month in AdWords ( You can do this daily if you have time )

 You will see the keywords list that generates click for your campaign.
 Carefully review keywords that generated clicks and if there are keywords that are not relevant to your business select it and add it as a negative keyword.

-3. Send visitors to best relevant landing page, not just the Home page
+3. Send visitors to the best relevant landing page, not just the Home page

-Most of the AdWords users set their landing page as the home page.
-For some cases, if the home page has enough factors to convert a visitor it will be perfect.
+Most AdWords users set their landing page as the home page.
+In some cases, if the home page has enough factors to convert a visitor it will be perfect.
 But in most of the cases, we find that the home page is not the ideal page to land your visitor.

-The purpose here is to minimise the disruptions and encourage the visitor to do an action, often refer as a call to actions.
-Better landing pages have a clean message and 1 or 2 calls to actions.
+The purpose here is to minimise the disruptions and encourage the visitor to do an action, often referred as a call to action.
+Better landing pages have a clear message and 1 or 2 calls to action.

-How about you visited a local consumer electronic store to buy a new Headphones.
+How about you visited a local consumer electronics store to buy new Headphones.
 And your store manager said,

 “Thank you for visiting.
 Your headphones are somewhere here, go help yourself “ 🙁